microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 ## Inspiration

 Largely inspired by the keybindings in VsCode and Sublime Text.
+Additionally, much of the content regarding keybinding events being "handled" was designed as a solution for [#2285].

 ## Solution Design